stephennewman/budgenudge/BACKLOG.md

 ## 🎯 PRODUCTION READINESS OVERVIEW

-BudgeNudge has achieved **technical excellence** in real-time transaction monitoring.
+Krezzo has achieved **technical excellence** in real-time transaction monitoring.
 To become a **market-leading financial app**, these capabilities are essential for user adoption and retention.

 ### **Current State**: ✅ Core Infrastructure Complete
 - Real-time transaction monitoring (100% reliability)